Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 An application that virtualizes client-server applications and optimizes web applications.

 command-line interface.
-The primary interface for entering configuration and monitoring commands to the ASA.
+The primary interface for entering configuration and monitoring commands to the adaptive security appliance.

 Distributed computing (processing) network systems in which transaction responsibilities are divided into two parts: client (front end) and server (back end).
 Also called distributed computing.
 See also RPC.